 It's best to tackle this one first: getting rid of the clutter will help you be, and feel, more organized.
 It will also ensure that when you begin packing, you'll only be packing the things that you need to.
 There's nothing more frustrating than packing items you're going to get rid of after the move.

 Sometimes it's difficult to ask for help.
 But remember, most people have been through at least one move in their lives and understand how hard it can be.
 Reach out.
 Ask friends and family if they can spare a couple of hours to help you sort, pack or move.
 If you're moving far away, this could be one of the last opportunities you have to spend time together.

-During a stressful time like a move, we often don't feel that there's enough time to get all the tasks done, and as such, we often neglect our own needs and health.
-I know that I often go without enough sleep, spend long days packing without taking breaks and end up eating junk food just to save myself cooking time.
-While it may seem like you're be efficient with your time, you're also neglecting the most important moving tool that you have: yourself.
+During a stressful time like a move, you might feel that there's enough time to get all the tasks done.
+You might end up neglecting your own needs and health.
+You might go without enough sleep, spend long days packing without taking breaks, and end up eating junk food just to save on cooking time.
+While it may seem like you're being efficient with your time, you're also neglecting the most important moving tool that you have: yourself.

 If you have children, treat them as well.
 Plan special evenings out to visit their favorite ice cream shop or restaurant or playground.
-Kids require special handling during a move; they'll need time from you and patience, too.
+Kids require special handling during a move; they'll need time from you and patience.